-Since Nike ran an ad campaign featuring professional football player Colin Kaepernick, who initiated the controversial practice of kneeling rather than standing during the U.S. national anthem as a protest against racial violence, the company’s shares have gone up by 5 percent, adding $6 billion in value.
+Since Nike ran an ad campaign featuring former NFL player Colin Kaepernick, who initiated the controversial practice of kneeling rather than standing during the U.S. national anthem as a protest against racial violence, the company’s shares have gone up by 5 percent, adding $6 billion in value.

 Activism also can help to attract and retain employees.
 According to research completed in late 2018 by 3BL Media and GlobeScan, eight out of 10 corporate leaders believe that their companies should make their voice heard on environmental, social, and governance topics.
 They also point to personnel recruitment, employee retention, and brand equity as potential benefits of doing so.

 Many companies are doing more than just tweeting or publishing press releases: They are taking action on pressing issues.
-For example, after the school shooting in Parkland, Florida, both Walmart and Dick’s Sporting Goods changed their policies to restrict gun sales to customers ages 21 and up, and ended the sale of assault-style rifles.
-When President Donald Trump announced that he would decrease the size of Bear Ears National Monument by 85 percent and Grand Staircase-Escalante National Monument by about half, the outdoor apparel company Patagonia filed a lawsuit.
+For example, after the school shooting in Parkland, Florida, both Walmart and Dick’s Sporting Goods changed their policies to restrict gun sales to customers ages 21 and up.
+They had previously ended the sale of assault-style rifles.
+When President Trump announced that he would decrease the size of Bear Ears National Monument by 85 percent and Grand Staircase-Escalante National Monument by about half, the outdoor apparel company Patagonia filed a lawsuit.

 “All of this is happening remarkably fast,” said Dave Armon, chief marketing officer at 3BL Media.
 And companies who aren’t quick to say something may lose out.
 “For some companies, the traditional wisdom — abstaining from issues to focus on results — works just fine,” Daniel Korschun, an associate professor at Drexel University’s LeBow College of Business, said during a recent 3BL webinar on corporate political activism.